mpv-player/mpv/DOCS/man/en/options.rst

     case of MPEG-TS this value identifies the maximum number of TS packets to scan.

+``--demuxer-lavf-buffersize=<value>``
+    Size of the stream read buffer allocated for libavformat in bytes (default: 32768).
+Lowering the size could lower latency.
+Note that libavformat might reallocate the buffer internally, or not fully use all of it.

 ``--demuxer-lavf-cryptokey=<hexstring>``
     Encryption key the demuxer should use.
 This is the raw binary data of the key converted to a hexadecimal string.